cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_steps.md

 modify x/leaderboard/types/keys.go
 ```

-To have a more detailed view, we can now compare both versions with a `git diff`.
+For a more detailed view, you can now compare both versions with a `git diff`.

 <HighlightBox type="tip">

-To make use of *git diffs* to check the changes, make sure to commit inbetween different (scaffolding) actions.
+To make use of `git diff`s to check the changes, be sure to commit between different (scaffolding) actions.

 ```sh
 $ git diff <commit_hash_1> <commit_hash_2>
 ```

-You can use git or GitHub to visualize the *git diffs* or alternatively use [diffy.org](https://diffy.org/).
+You can use git or GitHub to visualize the `git diff`s or alternatively use [diffy.org](https://diffy.org/).
 </HighlightBox>

 ## IBC application module requirements

 What does Ignite CLI do behind the scenes when creating an IBC module for us?
-What do we need to implement if we want to upgrade a regular custom application module to an IBC enabled module?
+What do you need to implement if you want to upgrade a regular custom application module to an IBC enabled module?

 The required steps to implement can be found in the [IBC go docs](https://ibc.cosmos.network/main/ibc/apps/apps.html).
-We find there:
+There you will find:

 <HighlightBox type="info">